trailofbits/polytracker/README.md

 ### Environment Variables

 PolyTracker accepts configuration parameters in the form of environment variables to avoid recompiling target programs.
-The current environment variables PolyTracker supports is:
+The current set of environment variables that PolyTracker supports is:

 ```bash
 POLYDB: A path to which to save the output database (default is polytracker.tdag)